The Chuck Wagon Gang

-The Chuck Wagon Gang is a Country gospel musical group, formed in 1935 by David P. ("Dad") Carter, oldest son Ernest ("Jim") along with daughters Lola ("Rose") and Effie ("Anna").
+The Chuck Wagon Gang is a Country gospel musical group, formed in 1935 by David P. ("Dad") Carter, oldest son Ernest ("Jim"), and two oldest daughters Lola ("Rose") and Effie ("Anna").
 The group got their first radio break as sponsored singers for Bewley Flour in 1936.
 The "Gang" signed with Columbia Records and remained with them for 39 years, a world record that lasted until 2000, when Johnny Mathis' overall time with the same label (combining his signing in 1957 and re-signing in 1968) entered its 40th year.
 At one point they were Columbia's number one group with over 39 million in record sales.

 The Chuck Wagon Gang has performed at Carnegie Hall, the Hollywood Bowl, and the Grand Ole Opry.
 The group has been inducted into the Gospel Music Hall of Fame and the Smithsonian Institution's classic American recordings.

 1930s to 1970s

 The group began broadcasting in 1935 from radio station KFYO in Lubbock, Texas, and took the name in 1936 when they moved to WBAP in Fort Worth.
 The original members sang together all the way to 1955 when Dad Carter retired, later dying in 1963, followed by Jim in 1971.
 Sons Eddie and Roy Carter stepped in to sing tenor and bass, respectively, which began the tradition of Carter siblings, children, and eventually grandchildren joining the Gang.

 By the mid-1970s, the group was still touring part-time but felt a lack of support from the label they had recorded for during the previous three decades.
 Columbia had stopped servicing their songs to radio; thus, airplay had become non-existent.
 The decision was eventually made to move on from Columbia in the interest of rebuilding the group to a position akin to what it had enjoyed in years past.
 To that end, in 1979 they began recording for Copperfield Records and remained with that label for several years.